pvandervelde/mindvortex/src/posts/2099-01-01-Software-development-pipeline-Design-flexibility.md

     - Artefacts, e.g. packages, installers, zip files etc.
     - Meta data, additional information to be attached to an artefact, e.g. test results

-In order to make the most of the pipeline it helps if the artefacts generated in the pipeline aren't created, tested and deployed in a single monolitic process.
-It is much simpler to use the flexibility of the pipeline for a product that consists of many smaller components than it is to do so for a product that consists of a large single component.
+In order to make the most of the pipeline it is better if the artefacts generated in the pipeline are not created, tested and deployed in a single monolitic process.
+It is much simpler to use the flexibility of the pipeline for a product that consists of many smaller components than it is to do so for a product that consists of a large single component because smaller components can be created much quicker and in general assembly of a larger piece from components is quicker than regeneration of the entire piece from scratch.
+In many cases only a few components will be recreated which saves time.

-    - By  splitting the process into multiple stages it is p

-- Implementation
+The exact implementation of the pipeline determines how flexible and easy to extend it will be.
+However some basic suggestions are:

-    - Keep majority of the process described in the scripts.
-They're easier to adapt.
-Additionally keeping the process in the scripts means that developers can execute the majority of the pipeline from their local machines.
+- Keep the build part of the pipeline described in the scripts given that scripts are, in general, easier to adapt.
+By pulling the scripts from a package, e.g. a NuGet or NPM package, it is in general quick and easy to update to a later version of these scripts.
+An additional benefit of keeping the process in the scripts is that developers can execute the individual steps of the pipeline from their local machines.
 That allows them to ensure builds / tests work before pushing to the pipeline, provides a means of building things if the pipeline is offline etc.

+- Don't store a description of the pipeline in a file.
+Let the pipeline, as in the stages and steps, be determined by the executors that are available and listening for notifications.
+That way it's easy to quickly add new steps.

 - Any part of the process that cannot be done by a script, e.g. test systems, items that need services (e.g. certificate signing, which require that the certificates are present on the current machine, which is something you will probably not want to do on every machine) etc., should have a service that is available to both the build system and the developers executing the scripts locally.
 For any services that should only be provided to the build server (e.g. signing) the scripts should allow skipping the steps that need the service.
 - Provide DSL for describing a pipeline
 - Automatic generation of the pipeline job configuations, so that it is easy to update when changes occur